HimesGroup/BMIN503_Final_Project/README.md

 ```
 .
+├── RProj file                     # Rstudio workspace and environment for this project
 ├── final_project_template.Rmd     # R markdown file with original code chunks
 ├── final_project_template.html    # Knitted HTML document of the Rmd file
 ├── Data                           # Data files acquired from GEO omnibus used in this analysis